prathit-tijare07/Case-Study--Finance-Analysis.sql/README.md

-/* SQL Project - Finance Analysis
+/* SQL Case Study - Finance Analysis

 Description :-
 * This is a Finance Analysis SQL Project as a Finance Analyst for 'The Largest Bank' and the task is finding out about the customers and their banking behavior.